-Acknowledgement forms
+Acknowledgment forms

-Three acknowledgement forms must be submitted with your application.
-These forms should be downloaded from Canvas, signed, scanned, and uploaded to a dropbox on the Canvas application course.
+Three acknowledgment forms must be submitted with your application.
+These forms should be downloaded from Canvas, signed, scanned, and uploaded to the drop-box in the Canvas application course.

 The forms include the Confidentiality Statement, Background Check Release of Information, and Informed Consent for Invasive/Noninvasive Procedures.